onflow/flow-cli/docs/super-commands.md

 > flow setup
 ```

-It will contain the following resources:
+Will create the following folders and files:
 - `/contracts` folder should contain all your Cadence contracts,
 - `/scripts` folder should contain all your Cadence scripts,
 - `/transactions` folder should contain all your Cadence transactions,